 As spring fever begins to set in, teaching becomes much more difficult.
 Students and teachers alike are reflecting on the year gone by, but mostly dreaming of summer.
 Here are five ways I like to keep students engaged at this time of year:

 - Writing thank you notes to school staff members.
 This is a great way to show gratitude for all of the people who keep the school running including: janitors, cafeteria staff, librarians, paraprofessionals, office staff, coaches, and more.
 A sincere thank you is always appreciated, and doesn’t cost anything.
 I think it’s important to teach kids the importance of gratitude, and the laid-back last days of school are a great time to fit this in.
+Check out this free printable card students can color for their teachers from the awesome graphic artist Sarah Pecorino.

 - Fun activities to review key terms learned throughout the year like crossword puzzles and word searches.
 These don’t feel like work, but they do serve an educational purpose and can be a fun “sponge activity” when kids start to get restless.